santoshurlam/Flappy-Bird-using-RL/README.md

 ```

 ## Reward
-* If the agent falls in the hole then the reward is 0 and if it lands on a frozen lake then the reward is 0 but if the agent reaches the goal state it receives the reward of 1.
+* If the agent falls into the hole or lands on a frozen lake, the reward is 0.
+However, if it reaches the goal state, it receives a reward of 1.

 ## Algorithms
-This Dynamic Programming method is used for the convergence of policy.
+The Dynamic Programming method is utilized to achieve policy convergence.
-Two ways can also do this
+There are two alternative methods to accomplish this task.
 ### Policy Iteration
-  - Evaluating Value function for all states
+  - Computing value function for all states.
-  - Acting greedily towards policy using action value function evaluated using a value function
+  - Using the action value function to evaluate policy with greediness.
-  - Iterate it until the convergence of policy.
+  - Continue iterating until the policy reaches convergence.
 ### Value Iteration
-  - Method for finding the optimal value function by updating the Bellman equation iteratively.
+  - A technique for determining the best value function through iterative updates of the Bellman equation.
-  - Taking an action greedily from all actions for a particular state by using the action-value function.
+  - Taking the best action for a state using the action-value function.
-  - Iterate it until the convergence of policy.
+  - Continue the iteration until the policy converges.

 # Minigrid Environment

+**Aim:**

+* The objective for the agent is to achieve the goal state in the most efficient manner possible.

 **Description:**

-* This Minigrid Environment is an Empty room, it consists of one agent and one goal state and it doesn't contain any obstacles.
+* The Minigrid Environment is an empty room containing one agent and one goal state, with no obstacles.
-*  This have MiniGrid-Empty-6x6-v0 and MiniGrid-Empty-8x8-v0 environments.
+* There are two environments available: MiniGrid-Empty-6x6-v0 and MiniGrid-Empty-8x8-v0.
-* This is a model-free Environment.
+* The environment is model-free.

-**Aim:**

-* The agent has to reach the goal state in the most optimal way.

 ![](https://i.imgur.com/4lCwL8g.gif) ![](https://i.imgur.com/tIZ0FNG.gif)

 ## State Space

-- There are 16 states in MiniGrid-Empty-6x6-v0 environment and each state is represented by (x,y) where x = 1 to 4 and y = 1 to 4
+- Each state in MiniGrid-Empty-6x6-v0 is represented by (x,y) coordinates, where x and y range from 1 to 4 among the 16 states.
-- And there are 36 states in MiniGrid-Empty-8x8-v0 environment and each cell is represented by (x,y) where x = 1 to 6 and y = 1 to 6
+- In the MiniGrid-Empty-8x8-v0 environment, there are 36 states represented by (x,y) coordinates where x and y range from 1 to 6.
-- State space also contains the direction of the agent at that state, the direction is as follows,
+- The state space includes the direction of the agent, which is indicated as follows:
   	- 0 - Right
   	- 1 - Down
   	- 2 - Left
   	- 3 - Up
-- Observation contains an image array that can be used to identify where the agent is in the environment.
+- The observation includes an image array that can be utilized to locate the agent within the environment.

 ## Action Space

-There are three actions an agent can take to change state or direction;
+An agent can take three actions to alter its state,

 ```bash
   - 0 - Turn Left